 Upon receipt of the AS_REQ with PA-PK-AS-REQ pre-authentication type, the KDC attempts to verify the user's certificate chain (userCert), if one is provided in the request.
 This is done by verifying the certification path against the KDC's policy of legitimate certifiers.
-This may be based on a certification hierarchy, or it may be simply a list of recognized certifiers in a system like PGP.

 If the client's certificate chain contains no certificate signed by a CA trusted by the KDC, then the KDC sends back an error message of type KDC_ERR_CANT_VERIFY_CERTIFICATE.
-The accompanying e-data is a SEQUENCE of one TypedData (with type TD-TRUSTED-CERTIFIERS=104) whose data-value is an OCTET STRING that is the DER encoding of
+The accompanying e-data is a SEQUENCE of one TypedData (with type TD-TRUSTED-CERTIFIERS=104) whose data-value is an OCTET STRING which is the DER encoding of